- By Nathan

 PS...these are my perceptions based on my time here.
-I am very critical of my own (American) culture and politics as well.
 If you have anything to add or correct, please do post and let me know!

-If you "like" I Dreamed Of This on FB (see below) I promise to add more beautiful Philippine posts and photos soon...as well as India, because my Filipinos friends have really been pushing me to post those!
-Thanks for your comments, and for helping me spread the word!
-I just started this site 2 weeks ago and really appreciate all the wonderful support and feedback.
+If you "like" I Dreamed Of This on FB (see below), there are hundreds more photos and stories from my time in the country.
+I just started this site 2 weeks ago and really appreciate all the wonderful support and feedback!

 Like "I Dreamed Of This" on Facebook For more Photos and Stories from the Philippines!!

 Nathan Allen is the creator of the travel blog and website "I Dreamed Of This".
 His dream as a little boy was to travel to far off lands and immerse himself in the different cultures of the world.
 You can follow him by liking the FB page HERE.